irisdgz/js-project-team-pebble/README.md

-# js-project-team-tribute
+# js-project-team-pebble

-This is the repo to use as your start for you very first project at Technigo.
+This is the forked repo from Team Pebble